$p$-adic Dynamics of Hecke Operators on Modular Curves: The -isogeny graph: the supersingular case

 There is a unique $\HH_{N,\mu}$-invariant (ergodic) probability measure $\nu(\mu)$ on $J(\QQ_q)$, and we have

 for almost all sequences $\gamma = (\gamma_{i_n})_{n=1}^\infty$, $\gamma_{i_n} \in \{ \gamma_1, \dots, \gamma_t\}$. \end{thm}

 \

 \id {\bf Acknowledgements.} This work was done during visits to King's College London and McGill university and we thank both institutions for their hospitality.
 The support of NSERC through its Discovery Grant program and the London Mathematical society through its Research Grant is gratefully acknowledged.
 We thank an anonymous referee of the first version of this paper for excellent suggestions that allowed us to strengthen our results in the supersingular case and improve the overall presentation.
-As a result this paper is significantly better than the original version.
+We thank the referee of the second version for many useful comments and their thorough reading of the manuscript.
+As a result of their work, this paper is significantly better than the original version.